BenWibking/plotfile-viewer/README.md

 * 2D Cartesian plotfiles

 ### Roadmap
-* 3D Cartesian plotfiles (with lazy loading of FABs)
+* 3D Cartesian plotfiles
 * Particles
+* Lazy loading of FABs (when the plotfiles are large)
+* Lazy loading of ParticleTiles

 ## Installation